EPOCHDevs/EpochMetadata/docs/flow/appendix-full-catalog.md

 ## Overview

-This appendix lists ALL transforms available in EpochFlow.
+This appendix lists ALL transforms available in Epoch script.
 For detailed documentation of the most commonly used transforms, see [Core Transforms](03-core-transforms.md).

 **Organization:** Transforms are grouped by category and listed alphabetically within each category.